Sealjay/ghost-to-mdx/README.md

 ## Getting started with this repository
 You can use a [dev container](https://docs.microsoft.com/en-us/azure-sphere/app-development/container-build-vscode?&WT.mc_id=AI-MVP-500420) to run this in VS Code, or in [GitHub codespaces](https://github.com/features/codespaces).

+### Downloading the Ghost export file
+1. Login to your Ghost admin panel.
+2. Go to your settings page.
+3. Go to the "Labs" tab.
+4. Click "Export Content".
+5. Download the file.

 ### Install the required python dependencies
 This project uses Conda for managing dependencies, but you can use the requirements.txt file to install the dependencies using pip.